eastgenomics/medicover_aws/README.md

 ## Files

 - Medisend_Manifest excel file obtained from Wook
-- Panelapp dump for the signedoff version of the panels (obtained using the Panelapp package in pypi)
+- Panelapp dump for the signedoff version of the panels (obtained using the Panelapp package in pypi) -> tsv with panel_id, panel name, relevant_disorders
 - Mapping used to map panels that couldn't be assigned r-codes.
 Manually created to handle ~200 cases where the panel was not suitable for Clinvar

 ## How to run